 This easy ginger chicken stir-fry has a taste and flavor of earthy ginger on a crisp pan-fried chicken coated in a sweet tangy sauce.
 Enjoy it as a main dish with rice or noodles or as a side just on its own.
-And because of its simplicity, this honey ginger chicken stir fry has become a family favorite.
 It takes less than 20 minutes to cook so you can skip that takeout and try something homemade and healthy.

 Table of Content

 If you love crispy chicken or ginger - you must try this recipe.
-Honey and ginger are a classic combination and so is ginger with chicken in a stir-fry.
 The warmth of ginger in meat dishes can really add so much umami to the dish.
 And yet, this is not your regular stir fry recipe, it's even better.
-Here I pan-fry marinated chicken until crisp, then toss it with ginger and coat it with a sweet tangy sauce made with honey and other Asian sauces.
-It's a huge hit in our home and I promise you will be making it more often then you planned.
+Here I pan-fry marinated chicken until crisp, then toss it with ginger and veggies.
+Coat them with a sweet tangy sauce made with Asian sauces.
+It's a huge hit in our home and I promise you will be making it more often than you planned.

 Ingredients and substitutes